-- 1 Select the objects. - 2 Click Object Align and Distribute Align and Distribute. - 3 In the Align to area of the Align and Distribute docker, choose a reference point by performing a task from the following table:
+- 1 Select the objects. - 2 Click Object ▶ Align and Distribute ▶ Align and Distribute. - 3 In the Align to area of the Align and Distribute docker, choose a reference point by performing a task from the following table:

 То Do the following Align an object with a specific object Click the Selected objects button If you select the objects one at a time, the last object selected is the reference point for aligning the other objects.
-If you marquee selecthe objects, the object that is positioned in the upper-left corner of the selection is used as a reference point.
-Align an object with the document edge Click the Document edge button Align an object with the document center Click the Document center button Align an object with the closest grid line Click the Grid button 4 Click one of the following buttons to use an object edge or cer iter for aligning. • Align left 🔚 - to align the left edges of objects
+If you marquee select the objects, the object that is positioned in the upper-left corner of the selection is used as a reference point.
+Align an object with the document edge Click the Document edge button Align an object with the document center Click the Document center button Align an object with the closest grid line Click the Grid button

+- 4 Click one of the following buttons to use an object edge or center for aligning. - Align left \longrightarrow to align the left edges of objects - Align center horizontally

-- Align right $\, igspace -$ to align the right edges of objects - Align top $\Box\Box$ to align the top edges of objects - Align center vertically To align object centers along a horizontal axis - Align bottom $\ \ \, \prod \ \ -$ to align the bottom edges of objects
+- Align right to align the right edges of objects Align top to align the top edges of objects - Align center vertically to align object centers along a horizontal axis